-1. In addition to the above mentioned general requirements, applicants for the programme are expected to have a solid foundation in Buddhist Studies.
-Those without formal academic trainings in Buddhist Studies are required to acquire this formal qualification by following
+In addition to the above mentioned general requirements, applicants for the programme are expected to have the following qualifications:

 General Coursework Requirement

-In addition to a traditional one-to-one mode of supervision, the incorporation of coursework into the MPhil/4-year PhD programmes serves to provide a form of structural supervision.
-The general coursework requirement for Graduate School is available on the Graduate School website.
+In addition to a traditional one-to-one mode of supervision, the incorporation of coursework into the MPhil/PhD programmes serves to provide a form of structured supervision.
+The general coursework requirements by the Graduate School are available at the Graduate School website.

 (1) Courses from the Master of Buddhist Studies(MBS) programme;

-(2) Courses from another department's MPhil/4-year PhD curriculum relevant to the candidateˇ¦s research.
+(3) Courses from another department's MPhil/PhD curriculum relevant to the candidate's research.

 For more information about the programme and application, please click here.